-Visiting a new church for the first time can be exciting (and intimidating).
+Visiting a new place of worship for the first time can be exciting (and intimidating).
 Here are some friendly notes to help you find your way through a service with us.

 Our Sunday Worship Services begin at 11:00 am at our Shaker Heights location (21600 Shaker Boulevard).
-We have plenty of parking behind the building, including covered spaced under our solar array.
+We have plenty of parking behind the building, including covered spaces under our solar array.

-In our sanctuary, you’ll find pews, a pulpit, an altar, hymnals and other items you’d expect in a church.
-We also have a space for you to share your joys and sorrows with our community by lighting candles or placing stones into water.
+In our sanctuary, you’ll find pews, a pulpit, hymnals and other items you’d expect in a church.
+We also have a space for you to share your joys and sorrows with our community.

 A typical worship service lasts about an hour.
 After a warm welcome and some announcements, we light our chalice.
-The chalice lighting is an important part of our opening ritual, and most UU churches services in this way.
-It is one way that can connect with our siblings.
+The chalice lighting is an important part of our opening ritual, and most Unitarian Universalist (UU) services begin this way.
+It is one way that we connect with our fellow UUs.

-After that, we’ll sing a hymn.
-Many of our songs may be familiar from other churches you’ve attended, but you may find some of the theology expressed in our words to be different from the ones sung in other churches.
+Throughout the service, we’ll sing hymns.
+Many of our songs may be familiar, but you may find some of the theology expressed in our words to be different from those sung in other churches.

-Most often we then have a Time for All Ages, which is a family-friendly message related to the day’s sermon from our Director of Religious Education.
+Most often we have a Time for All Ages, which is a family-friendly message related to the day’s sermon.
 We sing our young people off to Youth Religious Exploration classes afterward.

-The second half of the service is when we gather our weekly offering.
+The second part of the service is when we gather our weekly offering.
 The money collected is given to a nonprofit operating in our community.
-Some recent recipients include Lake Erie Ink, The Music Settlement, and Tea Time for Peace.
+Last year, we donated more than $25,000 to nonprofits in and beyond our community.
+Some recent recipients include The Music Settlement and Meals on Wheels.

 We also hear from the Global Scripture — a reading from the wisdom of the world.
-Past Global Scripture reads have come from the Torah, the New Testament, iconic or comic books, television, the New York Times, and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.
+Past Global Scripture reads have come from the Torah, Bible and Quran; world literature; comic books; television, current events; and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.

-After the service, everyone is invited to our Fellowship Hall for coffee hour.
-It’s the perfect time to meet our members, have some coffee, and get the inside scoop on our congregation.
+After the service, everyone is invited to joins us in our Fellowship Hall for coffee hour.
+It’s the perfect time to meet our members, have some coffee (or tea!), and get to know us better.

 We hope you’ll come by for a visit.